awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 **Note**
 During the migration process, the data sent to CloudWatch may be interrupted or duplicated\.
 Your metrics and log data will be recorded accurately again in CloudWatch after the migration is completed\.

 We recommend testing the migration on a limited number of instances before migrating an entire fleet to the CloudWatch Agent\.
-After migration, if you prefer log collection with the SSM Agent, you can return to using it instead\.
+After migration, if you prefer log collection with SSM Agent, you can return to using it instead\.

 **Important**
 In the following cases, you won’t be able to migrate to the CloudWatch Agent using the steps described in this topic:
-The existing configuration for the SSM Agent specifies multiple Regions\.
+The existing configuration for SSM Agent specifies multiple Regions\.
-The existing configuration for the SSM Agent specifies multiple sets of access/secret key credentials\.
+The existing configuration for SSM Agent specifies multiple sets of access/secret key credentials\.
-In these cases, it will be necessary to disable log collection in the SSM Agent and install the CloudWatch Agent without a migration process\.
+In these cases, it will be necessary to disable log collection in SSM Agent and install the CloudWatch Agent without a migration process\.
 For more information, see the following topics:
 [Install the CloudWatch Agent on an Amazon EC2 Instance](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html)
 [Install the CloudWatch Agent on an On\-Premises Server](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-premise.html)